-- A strategy σ (aka. "adversary" or "policy") of an MDP - is a resolution of nondeterminism only - is (formally) a mapping from finite paths to distributions - induces a fully probabilistic model - i.e. an (infinite-state) Markov chain over finite paths - on which we can define a probability space over infinite paths
+- A strategy σ (aka. "adversary" or "policy") of an MDP - is a resolution of nondeterminism only - is (formally) a mapping from finite paths to distributions on action-distribution pairs - induces a fully probabilistic model - i.e. an (infinite-state) Markov chain over finite paths - on which we can define a probability space over infinite paths